3Shain/kairo/README.md

 Task is based on generator function of ES6, and have a similar syntax with async/await.
 The differences expect for syntax are that Task is cancellable, and it has its own schedule strategy (other than microtasks).
 Task can solve the example above is because it is imperative, and imperative guarantees order in natural.
 (Later I will show a gist for this)

-Writing a task is almost the same as writing a ordinary function, and the main differences is:
+Writing a task is almost the same as writing an ordinary function, and the main differences is:

 1. There must be an asterisk(\*) after the keyword `function`
 2. There is a new statement `yield* <expression>`